 1999 was an important milestone in the company’s development with the introduction of the ADVANTEX line of architectural hardware products.
 These products opened new market opportunities for Detex Corporation as we entered the new millennium.
 Today, Advantex products have far exceeded our expectations with a full line including rim, surface vertical rod, mortise and concealed vertical rod devices.
 The number of electrified products offered exceed those by any major manufacturer.

 In February of 2008, Detex Corporation entered into an OEM agreement with Lockman Peck, LLC to sell a Detex branded, low energy, heavy duty automatic door operator named the AO19 Series.
 The AO19 is a best-in-class automatic door operator that has many design, installation and service similarities to the other Detex products.
 In September of 2009, Detex acquired the automatic door operator product line from Lockman Peck, LLC and went into full production in February of 2010.

 December 31, 2011 marked the end of an era for Detex Corporation when we discontinued the manufacture of the mechanical Watchclock.
-The Electronic Guard tour systems continue to be an integral part of our product mix.

 Today, we proudly acknowledge the contribution of enthusiastic and loyal personnel, in the research, development, engineering, manufacturing and service areas, as well as in sales and general management.
 It is significant that many employees have been with the company 30 years or more, thus forming a continuity of effort over the years which has elevated DETEX CORPORATION to a position of leadership in the security industry today.